hugaped/CRED-nf/paper.md

 # Acknowledgements

-We thank other developers of the CRED-nf checklist [@Ros2020] for testing the tool and proving feedback for the working of the questions.
+We thank other developers of the CRED-nf checklist [@Ros2020] for testing the tool and providing feedback for the wording of the questions.

 # References